jeffreylanters/unity-entity-component-system/README.md

   [ECS.Protected] public bool isLegendary;

   // EXAMPLE: Use the 'Reference' attribute to mark this property as a reference
-  //   This makes the editor automatically assign the property [ECS.Reference] public Image itemSprite;
+  //   This makes the editor automatically assign the property
+  //   based on the name property
+  [ECS.Reference] public Image itemSprite;
 }
 ```